mozilla-services/heka/docs/source/pluginconfig/logstreamer.rst

 .. note::

-    The matched values are lower-cased before being looked up in the translation mappings, so you should always use lower-case keys for the translation map keys as above.
+    The keys and matched values used are all lowercased before comparison.

 We left off the rest of the month names and day names not used for example purposes.
 Note that if you prefer the week to begin on a